bootstrapworld/curriculum/lessons/Data-Science/codap-exploring/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Booleans

-Complete @printable-exercise{pages/booleans.adoc} with your partner, making predictions about what a variety of Boolean expressions will return and testing them in the editor.
+- Turn to @printable-exercise{pages/booleans.adoc}.
+- Write down your predictions before testing them in CODAP.
+When you're ready, test the Boolean expression in @starter-file{boolean}.
+- You will work from left to right, clicking on the column name, and then choosing "Edit Formula" from the drop-down menu that appears.
+You will type each Boolean into the "Edit Formula" box.

 ---
 {layout="Synthesize"}